-Air purifiers are used inside the home to remove dust, allergens, smoke, bacteria, pet dander, and odors.
+Air purifiers are used inside the home to remove pollutants like dust, allergens, smoke, bacteria, pet dander, mold spores, viruses, and odors.

 These products are a long-term solution for keeping the air fresh inside a home that’s not flooded with high levels of harmful particles on a daily basis.

 The price range for an air purifier can be anywhere between $50 to $1,000 or more depending on how powerful it is and the levels of air filtration it uses.

 A good portable home air purifier can often be found for around $200.
 You can also get a whole house air purifier that attaches to the furnace.
 This system will filter the entire air that flows through your home You can get one of these units for around $400.

 You can find our best rated air purifier reviews here or take a look at our list of best budget air purifiers to find an affordable portable unit.
 Or check out our best whole house air purifier reviews for whole home air purification.